Roseola vs Fifth Disease – Symptoms, Causes, Differences

 Healthcare providers confirm a diagnosis of the Roseola Infantum disease by the telltale rash or by a blood test to check for antibodies to HHV-6.

-Doctors can diagnose slapped cheek disease either by a blood test that can determine if you are immune to parvovirus B19 infection or by seeing “slapped cheek” rash on a sufferer’s face.
+Doctors can diagnose slapped cheek disease either by a blood test that can determine if you are immune to parvovirus B19 infection or by seeing a “slapped cheek” rash on a sufferer’s face.

 Treatment